Aif4thah/CShidori/README.md

 # CShidori

-A C# "Thousand Birds" Payloads Generator
+A C# "Thousand Birds" Payloads Generator : **Get Data To Fuzz and Pentest Your App**

 ![](Intro.png)